nooseman/flasksocketio-example/README.md

 ## Running the Example

-Navigate to the repository's root directory, then activate virtual environment:
+Navigate to the repository's root directory, then activate the virtual environment:

 `flask\Scripts\activate`